bebraw/cv/README.md

 # My Resume

 Based on Markdown.
-Simply run `npm install` and then `./generate.js`.
+Simply run `npm install` and then `npm run generate`.